Instructions: back to home page

 Grounded Neutral Conductors

-the same raceway, cable, or enclosure, each grounded neutral conductor
+same raceway, cable, or enclosure, each grounded neutral conductor must be

-must be identified by a different one of the acceptable methods in order
+identified by a different one of the acceptable methods in order to

-to distinguish the grounded neutral conductors of each system from the
+distinguish the grounded neutral conductors of each system from the other.

 (a) True